stela5/Dojox.gfx-Plugins/README.md

 # Dojox.gfx Plugins

-Dojox.gfx Plugins are a collection of effects that are designed to work with <a href="http://www.dojotoolkit.org/reference-guide/dojox/gfx.html">dojox.gfx</a> (version 1.7 or higher).
+Dojox.gfx Plugins are a collection of effects that are designed to work with <a href="http://www.dojotoolkit.org/reference-guide/dojox/gfx.html">dojox.gfx</a> (requires version 1.7 or higher).

 ## Installation